OneOfEleven/M181-LCR-Meter-Firmware/README.md

 So if you use the STM32CubeIDE to compile and program the MCU, don't be suprised if it refuses to flash program the MCU - can't blame ST for doing that !

 Welcome to the 'inhuman' race :( .. but then, 'intelligence' has nothing to do with having a self-important superiority complex, the universe only gives a damn about lifeforms that live in harmony with their environment.

-Earth requires another reboot !
+- Terra/Earth is desperate for another reboot !

 # Wiki